Anniepoo/terfblocklist/README.md

 ## Usage

+create a file credentials.cred with lines like

+    valid_credentials('annie', 'lubber').

+for the user name/pw's

 You need to go to https://apps.twitter.com/ and make an app with a consumer key and consumer secret.

     swipl terf_server.pl